exasol/project-keeper/doc/system_requirements.md

 #### Customize Build Process
 `req~customize-build-process~0`

-PK allows adding pre and post steps during the build process as well as customize the actual build step.
+PK allows adding pre and post steps during the build process as well as customizing the actual build step.

 Rationale:
 Some projects need to